Careless Driving Accidents in Ontario

 Assess Potential Consequences of a Conviction

-- Fines
+- Fines.

-- Demerit points on your driving record
+- Demerit points on your driving record.

-- Increased insurance premiums
+- Increased insurance premiums.

-- Potential licence suspension
+- Potential licence suspension.

-- Jail time
+- Jail time.

 Fighting a careless driving ticket in Ontario is possible, but it is crucial to understand your rights and options.
-Working with the traffic lawyers at JUSTICEJOLT will help you build the best possible defence.
+Working with the traffic lawyers and paralegals at JUSTICEJOLT will help you build the best possible defence.